matsstaff/stc1000p/usermanual/usermanual.md

 **Hysteresis**, is the allowable temperature range around the setpoint where the thermostat will not change state.
 For example, if temperature is greater than setpoint + hysteresis AND the time passed since last cooling cycle is greater than cooling delay, then cooling relay will be engaged.
 Once the temperature reaches setpoint again, cooling relay will be disengaged.

+**Hysteresis 2**, is the allowable temperature range around the setpoint for temp probe 2, if it is enabled (Pb=1).
+For example, if temperature 2 is less than setpoint - hy2 cooling relay will cut out even if SP-hy has not been reached for temperature (1).
+Also, cooling will not be allowed again, until temperature 2 exceeds SP-0.5*hy2 (that is, it has regained at least half the hysteresis).

 **Temperature correction**, will be added to the read temperature, this allows the user to calibrate temperature reading.
 It is best to calibrate around your working point.
 That means for fermentation, it is better to calibrate at room temperature against a reference thermometer than using ice water.

+**Temperature correction 2**, same as tc but for secondary temp probe.

 **Setpoint**, well...
 The desired temperature to keep.
 The way STC-1000+ firmware works, setpoint is *always* the value the thermostat strives towards, even when running a profile.
 What the profile does is simply setting the setpoint at given times.